Have you heard of delightful user experience (UX)? Here we give you the basics to improve your web presence with d

 Learn to differentiate valuable feedback from noise and react when it aligns with your business goals and your brand.

 Be aware of common patterns within the feedback you receive.
-If you notice constant demand for certain type of content, service or feature, investigate the possibility of responding to the demand with a killer offer.
+If you notice constant demand for a certain type of content, service or feature, investigate the possibility of responding to the demand with a killer offer.

 The offer exists because there is demand.
 Align your business goals to your customer needs.